Japanese kites are magnificent. Not only are each and every kite a example of a craftsman's workmanship, they are also a detailed work of art.

 Traditionally these kites served a purpose for the Japanese people.

-They were kites flown to guarantee a good harvest, to give thanks for a good harvest, to ward off illness and bad luck, and to congratulate new parents of a baby boy.
+There were kites flown to guarantee a good harvest, to give thanks for a good harvest, to ward off illness and bad luck, and to congratulate new parents of a baby boy.

 The Japanese would build extraordinarily large kites also, some as large as over 1000 square feet (93 square meters).
 Then all they had to do was get their kites airborne.
 This is no easy feat and would require several people to assist.